rexresearch

 cross-linking thereof.
 The body of the polymer is otherwise

-of a fully polymerized and cross-linked composition.
-Conventional
+expected of a fully polymerized and cross-linked composition.

-treated with inhibition agent, the surface or surfaces of the
+are treated with inhibition agent, the surface or surfaces of

-polymeric body which are cured in contact with the cross-linking
+the polymeric body which are cured in contact with the

-inhibition agent remain tacky and possess pressure sensitive
+cross-linking inhibition agent remain tacky and possess pressure

-adhesive properties.
-The present invention deals with treatment of
+sensitive adhesive properties.
+The present invention deals with

-the bulk prepolymer rather then treatment of selected surfaces of
+treatment of the bulk prepolymer rather then treatment of

-composition will adhere to a surface to be coated without special
+the composition will adhere to a surface to be coated without

 It is another object of the present invention to provide a